GSAPP-CDP/Smorgasbord/src/content/modules/13-arch-drawing/13-2_projection.md

 ### Perspectival Projection

-So far, unless you changed the settings, all our 3D modeling has been done in perspective.
+So far, unless you changed the settings of your viewport, all our 3D modeling has been done in perspective.
 This is a familiar way of representing space which creates an illusion of depth by depicting objects as smaller the further they are from the viewer or camera.
 In a perspective drawing, straight lines which are parallel in space appear to converge at "vanishing points."
 If the lines are parallel to the horizon, the vanishing point will also be on the horizon.

 ![albertian perspective](images/13-2/alberti-perspective.png#img-left)